tonylattke/blog_yesod/README.md

 - Yesod framework 1.2.12.4
 - Sqlite3

-To do: json, login, years and admin
+To do: json, login, list of years and admin